darknight/tabby-interview/README.md

 To mitigate this, we can walk through the source, compute the checksum for each file, then send the file meta info together with checksum.
 On receiver side, we compare the checksum, if it's the same, then we skip the file.
 The receiver sends back the response with file list info which need to be synced.

-Current implementation has extension design to support this, but I didn't implement it due to time limit.
+Current implementation has extension design to support this, but I didn't fully implement it due to time limit.

 ### Message serialization format & compression